NFL free agent Odell Beckham Jr. taken off plane in Miami

 ”As they tried to wake (Beckham) to fasten his seat belt, he appeared to be coming in and out of consciousness,” the statement said.

-American Airlines representative Alfredo Garduno confirmed that flight 1228 to Los Angeles returned to the gate before takeoff “due to a customer failing to follow crew members’ instructions and refusing to fasten their seat belt.”
+American Airlines representative Alfredo Garduno confirmed that flight 1228, bound for Los Angeles, returned to the gate before takeoff ”due to a customer failing to follow crew members’ instructions and refusing to fasten their seat belt.”

-Carlos Gauna, a passenger in business class, said he recognized Beckham before boarding the flight and later used his cellphone camera to record him walking through the airport terminal with police.
-He said Beckham had been seated in first class.

-“He just walked quietly.
-Police escorted him out,” Gauna said, adding that the flight was full and he heard “grumblings” among other passengers.

-Gauna, a filmmaker, was returning home to Camarillo, California, near Los Angeles, after more than two weeks documenting sharks in the Atlantic Ocean off the coast of Brazil.

-He said the aircraft was taxiing toward takeoff when the captain announced “a situation with a passenger” required a return to the terminal.
-Gauna said an ambulance arrived and paramedics boarded the aircraft and spoke with Beckham before police removed him.

-The other passengers re-boarded and the flight departed later for Los Angeles, where Gauna spoke with The Associated Press
+Other passengers re-boarded and the flight departed later for Los Angeles, Garduno said.
+He did not immediately respond to questions about how many passengers were on the flight.

 A Twitter post attributed to Beckham appeared to refer to the incident, saying, ”Never in my life have I experienced what just happened to me,” and adding with a misspelling that he had ”seen it alll.”